beplanetary/All-has-a-beginning.-Be-Planetary.-La-Red/README.md

 theplanetaryclub(dot)com/be-planetary
 Be Planetary, everything has a beginning

-Do you think it would be a good idea to launch this project from Cape Town?
+Do you think it would be a good idea to launch this project from anywhere online?

 Kind regards and health.
 (trying to do ecomárketing)